 - 8. Indiana uses a state-specific income disregard that is equal to five percent of the highest income eligibility threshold for the group. - 9.
 In Kansas, eligibility for children in the separate CHIP program is a dollar-based income level equal to 238% FPL in 2008.
-This amount increased in 2014 for the MAGI conversion, but as a fixed dollar amount, the equivalent FPL level may erode over time. - Massachusetts also covers insured children in its separate CHIP program with Title XIX Medicaid funds under its Section 1115 waiver.
-Massachusetts also covers uninsured 18-year-olds with incomes up to 150% FPL under its Medicaid expansion. - 11.
-Michigan also provides CHIP-funded Medicaid expansion coverage to children with incomes between 212% and 400% FPL affected by the Flint water crisis. - 12.
-In Minnesota, the infant category under Title XIX-funded Medicaid includes insured and uninsured children up to age two with incomes up to 275% FPL. - 13.
+This amount increased in 2014 for the MAGI conversion, but as a fixed dollar amount, the equivalent FPL level may erode over time. - 10.
+Massachusetts also covers insured children in its separate CHIP program with Title XIX Medicaid funds under its Section 1115 waiver.
+Massachusetts also covers uninsured 18 year olds with incomes up to 155% FPL under its Medicaid expansion and up to 305% under separate CHIP. - 11.
+Michigan also provides CHIP-funded Medicaid expansion coverage to children with incomes between 212% FPL to 400% FPL affected by the Flint water crisis. - 12.
+In Minnesota, the infant category under Title XIX-funded Medicaid includes insured and uninsured children up to age two with incomes up to 275% FPL, and insured children up to age 2 from 275-288% FPL. - 13.
 In North Carolina, all children ages 0 through 5 are covered in Medicaid while the separate CHIP program covers children ages 6 through 18 with incomes above Medicaid limits. - 14.
-Oklahoma offers a premium assistance program to children ages 0 through 18 with incomes up to 222% FPL with access to employer-sponsored insurance through its Insure Oklahoma program. - 15.
-In Tennessee, Title XXI funds are used for two programs: TennCare Standard and CoverKids (a separate CHIP program).
-TennCare Standard provides Medicaid coverage to uninsured children who lose eligibility under TennCare (Medicaid), have no access to insurance, and have a family income below 216% FPL or are medically eligible. - 16.
-In Wisconsin, children are not eligible for CHIP if they have access to health insurance coverage through a job where the employer covers at least 80% of the cost.
+North Dakota moved its separate CHIP program to a Medicaid expansion program as of January 2020. - 15.
+Oklahoma offers a premium assistance program to children ages 0 through 18 with income up to 222% FPL with access to employer sponsored insurance through its Insure Oklahoma program. - 16.
+In Tennessee, Title XXI funds are used for two programs, TennCare Standard (a Medicaid expansion program) and CoverKids (a separate CHIP program).
+TennCare Standard provides Medicaid coverage to uninsured children who lose eligibility under TennCare (Medicaid), have no access to insurance, and have family income below 216% FPL or are medically eligible. - 17.
+In Wisconsin, children are not eligible for its separate CHIP program if they have access to health insurance coverage employer sponsored insurance that covers at least 80% of the cost.